CommunityToolkit/Tooling-Windows-Submodule/ProjectTemplate/README.md

 cd components

-dotnet new labexp -n MyExperimentNameHere
+dotnet new ctk-component -n MyExperimentNameHere
 ```

 This creates a new experiment called "MyExperimentNameHere".